 Aetna Better Health conducts concurrent utilization review on each member admitted to an inpatient facility, including skilled nursing facilities and freestanding specialty hospitals.
 Concurrent review activities include both admission certification and continued stay review.
+Providers must notify Aetna Better Health within 24 hours of an emergent/urgent admission.
+All other admissions must be prior authorized for lower levels of care.
 The review of the member's medical record assesses medical necessity for the admission, and appropriateness of the level of care, using the Hearst Corporation's MCG evidence-based care guidelines (formerly Milliman Care Guidelines).
-Admission certification is normally conducted within one business day of receiving medical information but no later than three (3) days of notification.
+Admission certification is normally conducted within 1-2 business day of receiving medical information but no later than three days of notification.